 Photography courses, which I have taught include; a wide range of photography techniques but always incorporate in assignments and conversations regarding conceptual ideas and visual content, including Photo I, II, III, Color, Advanced Critique, Antique and Alternate Processes, Documentary Photography, Advanced Printing Techniques, Zone System and View Camera Techniques, Photographic Methods from 19th to 21st Century, Constructed Realities, Photography & The Book, Photo and Text, More Than One A visual Narrative, and The Complete Digital Workflow.
 My colleagues and I also alternate teaching an advanced critique course for visual art students working in all mediums.
 I co-teach a humanities course on The History of Photography & The Social Reform Movement in the United States.

 In 2008 I designed a course and co-taught it with my colleague Cathy Osman, as part of Collaborative Service Learning with Creative Arts which had an emphasis on Cambodia.
 The group of ten students and two faculty studied non-profits, volunteerism, service learning and collaborative service learning, as well as, Cambodian culture and history.
 We then traveled together to Cambodia and spent three weeks doing collaborative service learning work with a children’s hospital, an orphanage, a small village school, and an arts non-profit program.

-I have also led or co-led academic trips with students to Cuba, China, and Cambodia.
-I am scheduled to take students to Japan in May 2010.
-This is in addition to leading seven large group trips to the Pine Ridge Reservation, in South Dakota.
+I have also led or co-led academic trips with students to Cuba, China, Cambodia, Japan, the Navajo and Oglala Lakota Sovereign Nations.
 I truly enjoy leading such trips but find them most rewarding when I am able to incorporate the learning into course work prior to and after the travel experience.